Himanshuu03/basicCalculator/README.md

 5. Save the changes and refresh the `index.html` file in your web browser to see the updated calculator.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ## Acknowledgments

 This project was created by [Himanshuu03](https://github.com/Himanshuu03).
-Thank you to all the contributors who have helped improve this calculator.

 ## Support